balismatz/laravel-image-style/README.md

     creates, recreates (based on the provided parameters), or retrieves the styled image and returns its storage path.

-    > Provides a basic functionality and is useful when you simply need to
+    > Provides basic functionality and is useful when you simply need to
     > create a styled image.
 See the "Performance" section below.

 2. **[url()](src/ImageStyle.php#L924)**